dodgerogers/nucleus-core-ruby/README.md

 ## Overview

-Nucleus-Core-Ruby provides a structure to separate your business logic from your framework, streamlining request handling as follows:
+Nucleus-Core-Ruby is an opinionated way to express business logic agnostically to your framework, and prescribes request/response handling as follows:

 ```
 **Device**